 Overall width: 22″

-Mamas & Papas gives 2 year warranty from the date of purchase.
-Here is more information on the warranty.
+Mamas & Papas gives a 2-year warranty from the date of purchase.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Mamas & Papas Armadillo XT in one of the three beautiful colors for about $399 on Amazon (free shipping/free returns and no sales tax).
+You can get Mamas & Papas Armadillo XT in one of the three beautiful colors for about $399.
 Since this is a new luxury stroller, I didn’t see any good sales on it.
 But, I think for what you get, the price is very reasonable.